aadriien/pico-8/README.md

-# 🎮👾 Pico-8
+# 🎮👾 Pico-8 DevBuddy

 ## Description

-A series of helpers and utilies designed to improve the developer experience on Pico-8
+A series of helpers and utilies designed to improve the developer experience on Pico-8!

 ### Prerequisites